When Chronic Illness or Life Circumstances Affect Your Holidays Negatively

 Holiday Checklist 3 (For the Supporters): What You Can Do to Support Those with Chronic Illness

-- Don’t Wait for Them to Ask for Help.
+Don’t Wait for Those with Chronic Illness to Ask for Help.
 Offer It.
 Offer to be their ‘lookout buddy’.
-You don’t always have to wait for someone to ask for help; often when they do, it’s because they’re already at their wits’ end.
+You don’t always have to wait for someone to ask for help.
+Often when they do, it’s because they’re already at their wits’ end.

-- Offer to Take Them to Outside for a Short Breather.
+Offer to Take Them Outside for a Short Breather.
 Ask if they’d like to go out for some fresh air every now and then.
 Holiday events can be boisterous, chaotic and noisy.

 - Treat Them Like a Normal Guest.
 Seriously, I love it when people treat me like a normal person.
 It makes me feel the most welcomed, understood and comfortable.
 When people hesitate to ask me questions, or treat me with special attention all the time, it can get awkward.
 It makes me feel like a child who is incapable of caring for herself.

 End the year as best as you can, wherever you are in life!
 Do you have more tips to add to these lists?
 I’d love to hear from you in the comments below!

-*Note: This article is meant for educational purposes and is based on the author’s personal experiences.
+*Disclaimer: This article is meant for educational purposes and is based on the author’s personal experiences.
 It is not to be substituted for medical advice.
 Please consult your own doctor before changing or adding any new treatment protocols.

 If you liked this article, sign up for our mailing list so you don’t miss out on our latest posts!
 You will also receive an e-book full of uplifting messages, quotes and illustrations, as a token of appreciation!